 ; A WorldState is a Number. ; interpretation the number of pixels between ; the left border of the scene and the carAn alternative is to count the number of clock ticks that have passed and to use this number as the state of the world.
 We leave this design variant as an exercise.

 Once you have a data representation for the state of the world, you need to design a number of functions so that you can form a valid big-bang expression.To start with, you need a function that maps any given state into an image so that big-bang can render the sequence of states as images:

 ; renderNext you need to decide which kind of events should change which aspects of the world state.
 Depending on your decisions, you need to design some or all of the following three functions:

-; end?For the generic signatures and purpose statements of these functions, see figure 10.
-You should reformulate these generic purpose statements so that you have a better idea of what your functions must compute.
+; end?For the generic signatures and purpose statements of these functions, see figure 18.
+Adapt these generic purpose statements to the particular problems you solve so that readers know what they compute.

-; WorldState -> Image ; place the image of the car x pixels from the left margin of ; the BACKGROUND image (define (render x) BACKGROUND) ; WorldState -> WorldState ; add 3 to x to move the car right (define (tock x) x)Note how we tailored the purpose statements to the problem at hand, with an understanding of how big-bang will use these functions.
+; WorldState -> Image ; places the image of the car x pixels from ; the left margin of the BACKGROUND image (define (render x) BACKGROUND) ; WorldState -> WorldState ; adds 3 to x to move the car right (define (tock x) x)Note how we tailored the purpose statements to the problem at hand, with an understanding of how big-bang will use these functions.

 Finally, you need a main function.
-Unlike all other functions, a main function for world programs doesn’t demand design.
-It doesn’t even require testing because its sole reason for existing is that you can launch your world program conveniently from DrRacket’s interaction area.The one decision you must make concerns main’s arguments.
-For our sample problem we opt to apply main to the initial state of the world:
+Unlike all other functions, a main function for world programs doesn’t demand design or testing.
+Its sole reason for existing is that you can launch your world program conveniently from DrRacket’s interactions area.The one decision you must make concerns main’s arguments.
+For our sample problem, we opt for one argument: the initial state of the world.
+Here we go:

-; main : WorldState -> WorldState ; launch the program from some initial state (define (main ws) (big-bang ws [on-tick tock] [to-draw render]))Hence, you can launch this interactive program with > (main 13)
+; WorldState -> WorldState ; launches the program from some initial state (define (main ws) (big-bang ws [on-tick tock] [to-draw render]))Hence, you can launch this interactive program with > (main 13)

 > (tock 20)